everson-rodrigues/Bayesian-Analysis/README.md

 In short, the same statistical tools used here to understand the Universe can be applied to optimize strategies, manage risks, and make data-driven decisions in business.

 What the code takes: It import your EOS and your Likelihood function and gives back the analyzed parameters.
-In  this case the EoS is imported from another program language (wolfram Mathematica) -- no problem! we have workaraounded that --  by using the WSL tool (belevie-me that was not easy)!
+In  this case the EoS is imported from another program language (wolfram Mathematica) -- no problem! we have workaraounded that --  by using the WL tool (belevie-me that was not easy)!